|Title||Associate Professor of Education|

 Santa Cruz, CA

-Projects and interests: Education of language minority students in US schools; language and literacy for academic purposes; language policies and practices in community colleges; preparation of K-12 teachers for linguistic diversity; second language acquisition; bilingualism
+Areas of interest: Education of language minority students in US schools; language and literacy for academic purposes; language policies and practices in community colleges; preparation of K-12 teachers for linguistic diversity; second language acquisition; bilingualism.

 MA, Teaching English to Speakers of Other Languages (TESOL) and Bilingual Education, University of Maryland Baltimore County, 1996

-BA, American Studies and English, Georgetown University, 1989
+BA, American Studies and English, Georgetown University (Magna Cum Laude), 1989

 2010-2011 Special Research Grant, Academic Senate Committee on Research: “Generation 1.5 students in community college: Language demands, students’ voices, and academic progress” ($8,000).
 With Eduardo Mosqueda.